 Notifying the regulator

-It is vital that you ensure clear and effective reporting processes that enable the ‘person conducting business or undertaking’ (PCBU) to meet their obligation of responding to an incident and reporting to Comcare.
+As an officer you must ensure clear and effective reporting processes are implemented that enable the person conducting business or undertaking (PCBU) to comply with their duty to immediately notify Comcare of notifiable incidents.

-- the need to report incidents through internal policies and procedures
+- the need for them to report incidents according to internal policies and procedures

-- the need to preserve an incident site until an inspector attends or advises otherwise.
+- the obligation of the person with management or control of the workplace to preserve the incident site and not disturb it until a Comcare inspector attends the site or advises otherwise.

-For more information, see our Work Health and Safety Incident Notification guide (PDF, 150.1 KB).
+For more information, see our Guide to Work Health and Safety Incident Notification (PDF, 134.3 KB).

 Consulting and communicating